-32.-(1) Sections 108 to 118 of the Criminal Procedure Code (Cap.21) are repealed.

-(2) Regulations made under the repealed provisions which could have been made under section 34 of this Decree are deemed to have been made under that section and remain of full force and effect until repealed or amended under that section.

-(3) Any regulations made under the repealed provisions which could not have been made under section 34 of this Decree are deemed to have been made under this subsection and remain of full force and effect until repealed or amended under this subsection.

-(4) Any decision in respect of bail made under the repealed provisions which has not had effect before the commencement of this Decree remains in force as if made under this Decree.

-(5) In this section "repealed provision" means any of sections 108 to 118 of the Criminal Procedure Code.

-Consequential amendments

-33.-(1) The Criminal Procedure Code (Cap.21) is amended-

-(a) in section 308 by repealing subsection (6);

-(b) in section 202(5) by deleting "15 days" and substituting "48 hours".

-(2) The Criminal Procedure Code (Forms) Rules are amended by repealing Forms 11, 32 and 34.

-Regulations

-34. The Minister, with the approval of the Chief Justice, may make regulations-

-(a) with respect to the manner of making application to a court in relation to bail;

-- (b) prescribing classes or descriptions of offences punishable summarily to which section 6 applies; - (c) limiting the powers of review conferred by subsections (1), (2) and (3) of section 30;

-(d) generally for carrying into effect the provisions of this Decree, but such regulations may not create offences or prescribe penalties.

-Amendment of Schedule

-35. The Minister may amend the Schedule by Regulations.
+- 33.-(1) Sections 108 to 118 of the Criminal Procedure Code (Cap.21) are repealed. - (2) Regulations made under the repealed provisions which could have been made under section 32 of this Act are deemed to have been made under that section and remain of full force and effect until repealed or amended under this Act. - (3) Any regulations made under the repealed provisions which could not have been made under section 32 of this Act remain in full force and effect until repealed or amended under this subsection. - (4) Any decision in respect of bail made under the repealed provisions which has not had effect before the commencement of this Act remains in force as if made under this Act. - (5) In this section "repealed provision" means any of sections 108 to 118 of the Criminal Procedure Code. - (6) The Criminal Procedure Code (Cap.21) is amended- - (a) in section 308, by repealing subsection (6); and - (b) in section 202(5), by deleting "15 days" and substituting "48 hours". - (7) The Criminal Procedure Code (Forms) Rules are amended by repealing Forms 11, 32 and 34. - (8) Subsections (4) to (7) of section 13 apply to a person who has been in custody for 2 years or more at the commencement of this Act.